Tutorial

 to specify initial multipliers for the upper bound constraints

-All other keyword arguments will be passed to IpOpt as an option.
+All other keyword arguments will be passed to Ipopt as an option.
 See https://coin-or.github.io/Ipopt/OPTIONS.html for the list of options accepted.

 Output